 Vlissingen (Flushing in English) is a town that dates back to the 13th century.
 During the Golden Age (17th century) this was an important harbor, even though not nearly as important as nearby Middelburg, the capital of the province of Zeeland.
-Though Vlissingen has over 300 historic monuments, my first impression was that it s a modern town with a lot of modern high rise buildings.
+Though Vlissingen has over 300 historical monuments, my first impression was that it s a modern town with a lot of modern high rise buildings.

 Between Vlissingen and Zoutelande

-Coming from Vlissingen, your hike will first take you to the old harbor, an area with historical houses, boats, many bars and restaurants and the Vlissingen Museum.
+Coming from Vlissingen your hike will first take you to the old harbor, an area with historical houses, boats, many bars and restaurants and the Vlissingen Museum.
 This is a pleasant area to hang out on a sunny day.
 If you want to make it all the way to Zoutelande, don’t chill out for too long!

 Moving on you will pass by the statue of Michiel de Ruyter, a Vlissingen native and one of the 17th century naval heroes of the Netherlands.
 From here onward the trail follows the boulevard of Vlissingen.
 This is not the prettiest part of town.
 Still, you’ll have lovely views of the Westerschelde river and the big ships on their way to and from Antwerp harbor.
-It’s quite a sight.
-Also, you’ll pass by the former prison, an old tower that is now a nice restaurant (De Gevangenentoren).
+Also, you’ll pass by the former prison, an old tower that is now a restaurant (De Gevangenentoren).

-From the end of the boulevard, the trail crosses one of the beaches of Vlissingen before it sets off into the dunes.
+From the end of the boulevard the hiking trail crosses one of the beaches of Vlissingen before it sets off into the dunes.
 In the provinces of Noord-and Zuid Holland, dunes are a landscape of several kilometers wide with sandy dunes, forests and lakes, but in this part of Zeeland, there is just one row of dunes between the beach and sea on the one side and the agricultural areas on the other.
 Your hiking trail happens to be situated right on top of that one row of dunes.
-The sights are very pretty: yellow and blue on your left hand side and green and red on the right hand side.
+The sights are pretty: yellow and blue on your left hand side and green and red on the right hand side.
 The views are awesome!

 Getting to Zeeland, and away